Birmingham: Public transport

-Birmingham has a high level of public transport usage; in 2015, 63% of morning peak trips into Birmingham were made by public transport, with the remaining 37% made by private car.
-Rail was the most popular public transport mode, accounting for 36.4% of journeys, followed by buses at 26.3% and the Metro at 0.3%.
+Birmingham has a high level of public transport usage; in 2023, 59% of morning peak trips into Birmingham were made by public transport, while 36% of journeys were made by private car.
+Bus was the most popular public transport mode, accounting for 29.5% of journeys, followed by rail at 26.9% and the Metro at 2.6%.

 There is currently no underground system in Birmingham; it is the largest city in Europe not to have one.
 In recent years, ideas of an underground system have started to appear, but none so far have been planned in earnest primarily due to the ongoing expansion of the West Midlands Metro tram network being viewed as a higher priority.

 Railway

 High-speed trains in Birmingham.
 Rail connections are widespread throughout the city.

 The main railway station in the city is Birmingham New Street, which is the busiest railway station in the UK outside London, both for passenger entries/exits and for passenger interchanges.
 It is the national hub for CrossCountry, the most extensive long-distance train network in Britain, and a major destination for Avanti West Coast services from London Euston, Glasgow Central and Edinburgh Waverley.
-Birmingham Moor Street and Birmingham Snow Hill are the northern termini for Chiltern Railways trains running from London Marylebone and Oxford.
+Birmingham Moor Street and Birmingham Snow Hill are the northern termini for Chiltern Railways trains running from London Marylebone and Banbury.
 Snow Hill, north on the same line, is another main station serving Birmingham's Colmore Business district, for other services towards Kidderminster and Worcester.
 Both stations serve West Midlands Railway and Chiltern Railway services to Kidderminster, Worcester Foregate Street, Leamington Spa, Stratford-upon-Avon, and Dorridge.
-Curzon Street railway station, currently under construction, adjacent to Moor Street, will be the terminus for trains to the city on High Speed 2, the first phase of which will open around 2030.
+Curzon Street railway station, currently under construction, adjacent to Moor Street, will be the terminus for trains to the city on High Speed 2, the first phase of which has, as of June 2025, been delayed to beyond 2033, with no new date given.

 Birmingham and the surrounding region have a network of local and suburban railways, mostly operated by West Midlands Trains.
-There are a total of 70 railway stations within the West Midlands county, 34 of which are within Birmingham's city boundaries.
-Suburban railway lines in Birmingham include the Cross-City Line, the Chase Line, the Snow Hill Lines and the Birmingham loop.
-In 2016/2017, there were nearly 55 million rail passenger journeys within the TfWM area, a big increase over the 23 million back in 2000/01.
+There are a total of 75 railway stations within the West Midlands county, 37 of which are within Birmingham's city boundaries.
+Suburban railway lines in Birmingham include the Cross-City Line, the Chase Line, the Snow Hill Lines, the Birmingham loop and the recently re-opened Camp Hill Line.
+In 2024/2025, there were nearly 66 million rail passenger journeys within the TfWM area, a significant increase over the 23 million back in 2000/01.